 PAC Videos About Dementia

-Learn More about Living with Dementia in these Video Tips from Teepa
+Learn More about Living with Dementia in these FREE videos from Teepa

 I've worked in a variety of settings, with a variety of people, and would say I have learned a lot.
 I do a special kind of experiential training called multi-modal learning.
 I help people move past many commonly held, though inaccurate, beliefs about dementia, to create awareness of what is actually happening within a changing brain.
 I help build knowledge so that everyone one involved in support or care, as well as, people living with dementia understand the how and why behind changing behaviors, emotions, interactions, and reactions.